Far'un: Ottoman era

 Far'un was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Bani Sa'b of the Liwa of Nablus.
 It had a population of 23 households, all Muslims.
 The villagers paid a fixed tax rate of 33,3% on various agricultural products, such as wheat, barley, fruit trees, goats and/or beehives, in addition to "occasional revenues"; a total of 3,837 akçe.
 9/24 of the revenues went to a waqf.

 Far'un was marked as a village named "Faroun" on Pierre Jacotin's map surveyed during Napoleon's 1799 invasion.
 In 1838, Fer'on was noted as a Greek Christian village in the Beni Sa'ab area, west of Nablus.
+The Christians were later replaced by Muslim migrants from neighboring Saffarin.

 In 1870, the French explorer Victor Guérin noted that it was situated on a hill, and contained 500 inhabitants.
 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Bani Sa'b.

 In 1882, the PEF's Survey of Palestine (SWP) described it as "a small village on a slope, at the edge of the plain, with a few trees and a well to the east.
 The inhabitants are Greek Christians. [..]
 The name means "Pharaoh" but may perhaps be a corruption of Pharathoni or Pirathion."